ParRes/Kernels/README.txt

 is, if you define "CC=icc," then typing "which icc" should show a valid path where the compiler is installed.

-The suite of kernels currently has parallel implementations in OpenMP, and MPI.
-There is also a serial reference implementation
+The suite of kernels currently has parallel implementations in OpenMP and MPI.
+There is also a serial reference implementation.
+The suite is currently being extended to include Charm++, MPI+OpenMP, as well as two new variations of MPI:
+1. MPI with one-sided communications (MPIRMA)
+2. MPI with direct use of shared memory inside SMPs (MPISHM) These extensions are not yet complete.

 Global make
 -----------

+To build all available kernels of a certain version, type in the root
+directory:
-Type "make all" in the root directory to build all kernels.
+"make all"           - builds all kernels.
-Type "make allopenmp" in the root directory to build all OpenMP kernels.
+"make allopenmp"     - builds all OpenMP kernels.
-Type "make allmpi" in the root directory to build all MPI kernels.
+"make allmpi"        - builds all MPI kernels.
-Type "make allserial" in the root directory to build all serial kernels.
+"make allserial"     - builds all serial kernels.
+"make allmpiopenmp " - builds all hybrid MPI+OpenMP kernels
+"make allmpirma"     - builds all MPI kernels with one-sided communications "make allmpishm"     - builds all kernels with MPI3 shared memory "make allcharm++"    - builds all Charm++ kernels

 The global make process uses a single set of optimization flags for all kernels.
 For more control, the user should consider individual makes (see below), carefully choosing the right parameters in each Makefile.
 If a a single set of optimization flags different from the default is desired, the command line can be adjusted:
-"make all/allopenmp/allmpi/allserial default_opt_flags=<list of optimization flags>"
+"make all<version> default_opt_flags=<list of optimization flags>"

 The global make process uses some defaults for the Branch kernel (see Makefile in that directory).
 These can be overridden by adjusting the command line:
-"make all/allopenmp/allmpi/allserial matrix_rank=<n> number_of_functions=<m>"
+"make all<version> matrix_rank=<n> number_of_functions=<m>"
 Note that no new values for "matrix_rank" or "number_of_functions" will be used unless a "make veryclean" has been issued.